Cosmological Evolution of Gamma Ray Bursts: Data

 where $f(E)$ is the energy flux spectrum (in units of erg cm$^{-2}$ s$^{-1}$ keV$^{-1}$) in the observer frame.
 The numerator integrates over the desired rest-frame energy band, while the denominator integrates over the redshifted observer-frame band.

 The truncation limit is then defined as:

 \beq L_{\rm min}(Z) = 4\pi d^2_L(Z)f_{\rm lim}/{\bar K}(Z) \eeq

 To compute this limit, we pick $f_\mathrm{lim}$ as the limiting flux of our catalog.
-As done in \cite{Petrosian_2015} we choose our limit to be more conservative than that of the survey, thus eliminating selection bias.
+As done in \cite{Petrosian_2015}, we choose this limit to be more conservative than the nominal survey threshold, thereby reducing the impact of incompleteness near the detection boundary.
+We note that the true detectability of a GRB by \textit{Swift}/BAT is not determined by a single flux threshold alone, but can also depend on spectral hardness, burst duration, background conditions, and triggering details.
+However, the EP method requires an effective truncation boundary in the luminosity-redshift plane in order to define the associated sets.
+Our adopted conservative flux limit is therefore intended to define a region of the catalog where the sample is approximately complete, rather than to model the full multidimensional detector selection function.

 Additionally, we have to compute the function $\bar K(Z)$, which is the average $K-$correction for a given redshift.
 Since we are using two different models for our $K-$corrections, and due to the fact that values of $K$ can have large variance even for a fixed $Z$, we cannot compute $\bar K(Z)$ directly.

 Instead, we construct $\bar{K}(z)$ by applying a running average over all $K$ values sorted by redshift, starting from the lowest $z$ in the sample.
 For each redshift step, we average over a moving window of 10 neighboring bursts, which smooths fluctuations arising from spectral diversity and statistical noise.
 This procedure yields a more well-behaved, continuous function $\bar{K}(z)$ that captures the redshift-dependent trend of the $K$–correction while minimizing the impact of outliers or sparsely sampled regions.
 We then fit a simple power law to this function and use this as our average.
 The resulting $\bar{K}(z)$ is then used in our luminosity calculations to ensure a consistent and unbiased treatment of the flux limit across the entire LGRB sample.
 The windowed $K-$corrections and power law fit are shown in Figure \ref{fig:kcorrs_bestfit}.